 The public interest job search outside of fellowships

 No matter how good your project proposal is, you always want to treat this summer as though you will not be awarded a fellowship.
 Imagine that the fellowship application process does not go as well as you had hoped.
 What will you wish you had done?
 Do that.
 The answer is you will wish you had networked extensively with public interest and government employers in your geographic area of interest.
 You will wish you had developed a vast web of contacts to connect you with people and job opportunities.

 So using your spreadsheet of all of the organizations you are potentially interested in working for, go down the list and contact attorneys at every single one of those organizations this summer.
 Have coffees and lunches until you have met someone from every single organization.
 That way, you are entering your 3L year with contacts at every single organization you would potentially want to work for and that is huge.
 That is the difference between sending your resume into a big black whole and having someone you can email to ensure it gets read.

 Government honors deadlines are usually in September but there are many deadlines scattered throughout the year so make a game plan for applying for government jobs early.

-Other government opportunities, such as state Attorneys General, courts of appeals, and prosecutor’s offices, arise through OCI so pay close attention to Ali Wruble’s recruiting updates.
+Other government opportunities, such as state Attorneys General, city law departments, courts of appeals, public defender, and prosecutor’s offices, arise throughout the year and at OCI so pay close attention to CDO emails, IrishLink, and the weekly docket.

-You don’t have to endure nine 2 1/2 hour training sessions per week but if you start planning your Fall application and networking strategy before your summer job starts, your efforts will show when you return in the fall.
+You don’t have to endure nine 2 1/2 hour training sessions per week but if you start planning your Fall application and networking strategy before your summer job gets really busy, your efforts will show when you return in the fall.